aalzeitoun/ai-observability-dashboard/README.md

 - Alerting for high latency, low confidence, and detected data drift
 - Batch simulation of normal and drifted production traffic

-## CV / Freelance Project Context

-This repository is a public, sanitized portfolio version of an AI observability and MLOps dashboard based on freelance project work.

-The public version uses simulated Iris model data and does not include any client data, proprietary business logic, private infrastructure, credentials, or production deployment details.

-Suggested CV wording:

-> Developed a freelance MLOps observability dashboard for monitoring deployed machine learning models, with a public sanitized demo version available on GitHub.

-Longer CV description:

-> Designed and implemented a monitoring platform for deployed machine learning models, focusing on data drift detection and inference latency monitoring.
-Implemented statistical drift detection using the Kolmogorov–Smirnov test to identify distribution shifts between training and production datasets.
-Developed backend services with FastAPI to collect, process, and analyze model inference logs stored in PostgreSQL.
-Built a real-time dashboard in Vue.js using WebSockets and Chart.js to visualize latency, confidence scores, and drift metrics.
-Simulated production data drift scenarios to evaluate monitoring effectiveness and validate alerting mechanisms.

 ## Public Portfolio Version